TheJebForge/portfolio/projects/dms.md

 The initial rotary version of the menu was developed in 2 weekends, and ever since then I continued to update the menu in different ways.
 Initially the menu supported only up to 8 items, but then to support the button based navigation, I updated everything to use 9 items instead.
-The only things that had to be changed is how many items the UI should read, and how many snappable points menu gems are supposed to have.
+The only things that had to be changed is how many items the UI should read, and how many snappable points menu gems are supposed to have

+#### What's next?
+I plan to iterate on this menu once again, make it a lot more modular and less hardcoded to just me, so I can later release it as a system others could use.
+I already had quite a few people ask me if they could have a version of it, but since it's made specifically for me and my character, can't really share it that easily